 The Humorous - The trickiest one to nail, but if you do, it can be the most memorable.
 Make the jokes relevant, keep them light and time your moments.
 Don't just go in all guns blazing.

 DO make sure you practice before the day.
-If you're worried about it, trying to wing it.
+If you're worried about it, don’t try to wing it.
 Doing it underprepared is the worse thing you can do.
 Next thing you know, you're stuttering, sweating, losing your place, crying uncontrollably with embarrassment.
 Practice, practice, practice.

 DO tell your daughter how much she means to you.
 Even if you're going down the humorous route, make sure you remember to put the brakes on and deliver a little speech from the heart.
 This is the most important day in her life, she wants to feel the love.